davidralphlewis/binaryephemera/_notes/use-simple-tools-when-starting.md

 With photography I used my phone camera until I needed more fine control, then I got myself a fancier camera.

 There's a lot of pressure to buy lots of kit for every hobby (because capitalism) so this way I can decided whether I like it or not.
-It also reduces friction and allows you to [[Just-Start]].
+It also reduces friction and allows you to [[Start-before-you-are-ready]].

 With writing, see [[Tools-Dont-Matter]].
 Avoid [[Tool-Fetishism]]